teal-bauer/moneymoney-ext-trading212/README.md

 The key needs all read scopes.

-Add an account of type "Trading 212" in MoneyMoney, log in with any username and the API key as password.
+Add an account of type "Trading 212" in MoneyMoney, enter your API key as your username and anything as password.
+If you have a new enough version of MoneyMoney, it will ask for the API key directly.

 ### Caveats

-There is very little error handling.
-If things fail, double check your API key, and try again.

-Currency handling is not 100% right due to limitations in the Trading 212 API.
-Especially Pies are returning confusing values sometimes.
-I'm looking for workarounds.
+Pies are currently broken due to an error in the Trading 212 API.

-Pies should probably be modelled as separate accounts with their own portfolios.